 This article discusses what we learned in rigging Toy Boat 2, and how it has evolved into a philosophy that guides us when working on the boat: The Tao of Rigging.

 Just so we’re clear – this is NOT a general guide to rigging your boat.
-There are lots of places to go to find information about tools, types of wiring, procedures for drilling gel-coated fiberglass, cutting thru-hulls, etc., etc., and also a fair amount of stuff about rigging small boats for offshore fishing (see our reference post).
+There are lots of places to go to find information about tools, types of wiring, procedures for drilling gel-coated fiberglass, cutting thru-hulls, etc., etc.

 This article is a tongue-in-cheek review of some of the highlights and lowlights of rigging our project boat.
 This includes tips, products we found useful, problems we encountered & their solutions, and other miscellaneous comments.